Dino Islamović: Sweden

 Born in Sweden, Islamović is of Montenegrin and Bosnian descent.
 He has represented Sweden at international level up until Sweden U21's.

 Islamović made his international debut for Sweden in a non-FIFA friendly match against Moldova on 9 January 2020.

 Montenegro

-On 5 March 2020, Islamović announced that he would switch international allegiances to the Montenegro national football team.
+On 5 March 2020, Islamović announced that he would switch international allegiances to the Montenegro national team.
 Six months later, on 5 September 2020, he made his international debut against Cyprus.
 That game finished in a 2–0 victory for Montenegro.